Martín Karadagian

 Martín Karadagián (April 30, 1922 — August 27, 1991) was an Argentine professional wrestler and actor.

 Biography

+Early life

 Karadagián was born in the San Telmo ward of Buenos Aires to a Spanish mother and Armenian father.
 He learned Greco-Roman wrestling when he was a child, and won his first national championship in 1947.

+Career

 Martin Karadagián wrestled in America from August to December 1949 wrestling in New York City and the surrounding east coast cities such as Asbury Park, New Jersey, Pottsville, Pennsylvania, and Passaic, New Jersey.
 He wrestled under the name "The Mighty Karadagián (often misspelled Karadijian)."
 He also held the nickname "the wild man of South America."
 He was undefeated during this time defeating men like Marvin Mercer, Mike Clancy, Steve Karras, The Golden Superman, and Sam Berg.